heresywolves/spinning_donut/README.md

 # spinning_donut

 A mesmorising ASCII spinning donut.
-Nothing more
+Nothing more.